KlausJackson/Chat-Room/README.md

-Original idea and code: [NeuralNine](https://www.youtube.com/@NeuralNine) Simple version: [Link](https://youtu.be/3UOyky9sEQY?si=ZfhIld_oTzGdTsgC) Advance version: [Link](https://youtu.be/F_JDA96AdEI?si=naX_kLDcCWYCMohQ)
+Original idea and code: [NeuralNine](https://www.youtube.com/@NeuralNine) Simple version: [Link](https://youtu.be/3UOyky9sEQY?si=ZfhIld_oTzGdTsgC) Advance version: [Link](https://youtu.be/F_JDA96AdEI?si=naX_kLDcCWYCMohQ) C++ version: [Link](https://github.com/cjchirag7/chatroom-cpp) (only works on Linux/MacOs, doesn't have any features - at the time that I'm writing this line)

+I'm trying to develop my own C++ version that runs on Windows.
+The development processs is gonna take a long time because I have other things to do. <br>

 Special thanks to NeuralNine for his valuable content and tutorials.